Contents

 1. Introduction

 Cosmos is often described as a sovereignty-first blockchain ecosystem.
 The description is accurate and incomplete.
-The SDK lets teams build application-specific chains.
-IBC lets those chains communicate without collapsing into a common settlement layer or single validator set.
-But sovereignty at the chain layer does not remove ecosystem dependence.
-It relocates dependence into relayers, channels, governance procedures, foundations, public coordination, and shared legitimacy.
+The SDK lets teams build application-specific chains, and IBC lets those chains communicate without collapsing into a common settlement layer or single validator set (Kwon and Buchman 2016).
+Sovereignty at the chain layer relocates ecosystem dependence into relayers, channels, governance procedures, foundations, public coordination, and shared legitimacy.

-This Article treats Cosmos as a residual-formalization case in the programme’s primary sense.
-Residual here refers to institutional work left outside the coded layer: maintenance, monitoring, stewardship, conflict management, and legitimacy production.
+Cosmos is a residual-formalization case because sovereignty is strongly specified at the chain layer while maintenance, monitoring, stewardship, conflict management, and legitimacy production remain institutional burdens outside the coded layer.
 The central claim is that sovereignty-first ecosystems impose an institutional-completion requirement.
 Formal architecture that reduces protocol-enforced commitments necessarily shifts coordinating and monitoring work onto residual institutions.
-When those institutions come under stress, exit becomes more attractive relative to voice, and branching becomes a recurrent governance response rather than an exceptional one.
+When those institutions come under stress, exit becomes more attractive relative to voice, and branching becomes a recurrent governance response.

 Institutional completion names a specific architectural sequence.
 A sovereignty-first design formalizes autonomy and interoperability strongly while leaving retention, monitoring, repair, and legitimacy-production less fully specified.
 Those omitted functions do not disappear.
 They reappear as burdens on relayer operators, foundations, governance forums, and other ecosystem bodies.
 The concept therefore does different work from a general public-goods story or a generic account of informal coordination.
 It identifies the mismatch between what the architecture formalizes most strongly and what the ecosystem still has to supply in order to remain governable.

 Three episodes make the case visible.
 First, relayer and route maintenance show that interoperability without shared settlement remains operationally dependent on under-formalized ecosystem work.
-Second, the liquid-staking-module crisis and the Interchain Foundation reporting dispute reveal that monitoring, disclosure, and stewardship were not peripheral questions but core institutional supports.
+Second, the liquid-staking-module crisis and the Interchain Foundation reporting dispute reveal monitoring, disclosure, and stewardship as core institutional supports.
 Third, AtomOne shows how actors inside the ecosystem attempted to constitutionalize functions they believed Cosmos Hub governance had left too informal.

-Williamson is relevant but not primary.
+Williamson (1985) is relevant but secondary.
 Transaction-cost economics can describe parts of the case, especially validator investment, relayer persistence, and incomplete contracting around interchain arrangements.
-Allen, Berg, and Davidson’s analysis of Interchain Security makes that explicit.
-But this Article’s central object is not governance-form choice in the Williamsonian market-hybrid-hierarchy sense.
-It is the institutional burden that remains after a sovereignty-first architectural commitment has already been made.
-Hirschman, Ostrom, and Helmke-Levitsky therefore remain primary, while Williamson and Vatiero are engaged as important adjacent resources rather than as the paper’s main frame.
+The application of transaction-cost economics to blockchain institutions is itself established (Davidson, De Filippi, and Potts 2018), and Allen, Berg, and Davidson’s (2023) analysis of Interchain Security makes that explicit for shared security.
+The central object is the institutional burden that remains after a sovereignty-first architectural commitment has already been made.
+Hirschman, Ostrom, and Helmke-Levitsky remain primary, while Williamson and Vatiero are engaged as adjacent resources.

 2. Prior Art and Analytical Position